 A feature of the classic that year was that more than half the field had been bred in the Dominion.
 However, the favourite for the race remained the local horse King Brian, a small but compact bay colt by the newly imported English stallion, Lepidoptic, prepared by Basil Andrews.
-King Brian, who had cost only 550 guineas as a yearling on the second day at the Newmarket sales, had earned his high ranking by his all the way win in the Rosehill Guineas although jockey Keith Smith’s instructions for the Derby were to ride the horse further back in the field.
+King Brian, who had cost only 550 guineas as a yearling on the second day at the Newmarket sales, had earned his high ranking by his all-the-way win in the Rosehill Guineas although jockey Keith Smith’s instructions for the Derby were to ride the horse further back in the field.
 The formidable interstate challenge consisted of two fine colts, Sometime and Blue Era, both bred in the Dominion.

 Sometime, like Summer Fair, a well-performed son of the New Zealand-based stallion, Summertime, was the first A.J.C.
 Derby entrant of an emerging young trainer from South Australia named Bart Cummings.
 Bart was the son of Jim Cummings, who had trained the great Comic Court, and Sometime carried the same colours as that former champion, being also owned by the brothers Bob and Jack Lee.
 Cummings paid 2200 guineas for the colt at the 1960 New Zealand National Yearling Sales because “he was the nicest looking yearling at the sales.”
 Bart bought shrewdly at those sales, as his only other purchase at 1550 guineas was The Dip, a Le Filou horse that won the 1962 A.J.C.
 Metropolitan.
 In five starts as a juvenile, Sometime had managed to win three races on the trot culminating in the A.R.C.
 Adelaide Stakes by six lengths at his final appearance at that age.
 Before being brought across to Sydney the colt had then registered another hat-trick of victories in the new season, including the prestigious Port Adelaide Guineas.
 A fast-finishing third in the Hill Stakes at his only Sydney start had seen Sometime heavily supported in Derby betting.